mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * `fee` - The transaction fee as a string parseable as a u64.
 May be omitted on a return journey, except during an invoice transaction.
 * `lock_hgt` - Lock height of the transaction (for future use), assumed 0 if omitted
 * `ttl` - Time to Live, or block height beyond which wallets should refuse to further process the transaction.
 Assumed 0 (no ttl) if omitted
+* `offset` - Transaction offset, which can optionally be added during S3 and I3 to ensure the underlying transaction can be rebuilt and posted from the slate.
+To be used when delayed transaction posting is desired.

 ##### Structs - Always present
 * `sigs` - An array of signature data containing the signature information of the last participant.
 See [Signature Data](#signature_data)